The Closer 2/3/17 – End of Week Charts

 Log-in here if you’re a member with access to the Closer.

 Looking for deeper insight on global markets and economics?
-In tonight’s Closer sent to Bespoke Institutional clients, we update our tracking of US crude oil inventories and production as well as checking in on the performance of post-election Trump trades.
+In tonight’s Closer sent to Bespoke Institutional clients, we update our tracking of differing consumer comfort across demographics, as well as updating labor productivity figures released today by the BLS.

 The Closer is one of our most popular reports, and you can see it and everything else Bespoke publishes by starting a no-obligation 14-day free trial to our research!